-21. How long does it take to release the ship?

-24 hours from the court receipt of a written request for the release of the arrested ship.

-22. Is there a procedure to contest the arrest?
+- 21. How long does it take to release the ship? - 24 hours from the court receipt of a written request for the release of the arrested ship. - 22.
+Is there a procedure to contest the arrest?

-Yes.
+Yes, there is.

-23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

-- With regard to loss or damage to cargo, one year from the date on which the cargo was delivered or should have been delivered to the consignee. - With regard to performance of voyage charter parties, two years from the date on which a complainant knows or should have known of the infringement of its interests. - With regard to damages for the death, personal injury or damage to health of a passenger or for loss or damage to luggage, two years. - With regard to charter parties, two years from the date of termination of the charter party. - With regard to dispute over shipping agency contract, two years from the date on which the dispute arose - With regard to dispute over maritime brokerage contract, two years from the date on which the dispute arose. - With regard to dispute over contracts for towage of seagoing ships, two years from the date on which the dispute arose. - With regard to dispute over contracts for maritime salvage, two years from the termination of the rescue operations. - With regard to recovery of compensatory amount in excess of its liability, one year from the date of payment of the compensatory amount. - With regard to general average, two years from the date of the general average occurrence.
-The time taken for apportionment of general average shall not be included in this limitation period. - · With regard to marine insurance contract, two years from the date on which the dispute arose.

-24. Do the Courts of your country acknowledge wrongful arrest?
+- 23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits? - With regard to the loss of or damage to cargo, it is one year from the date on which the cargo was delivered or should have been delivered to the consignee. - With regard to performance of voyage charter parties, it is two years from the date on which a complainant knows or should have known of the infringement of its interests. - With regard to damages for the death, personal injury or damage to health of a passenger or for loss or damage to luggage, it is two years. - With regard to charter parties, it is two years from the date of termination of the charter party. - With regard to dispute over shipping agency contract, it is two years from the date on which the dispute arose. - With regard to dispute over maritime brokerage contract, it is two years from the date on which the dispute arose. - With regard to dispute over contracts for towage of seagoing ships, it is two years from the date on which the dispute arose. - With regard to dispute over contracts for maritime salvage, it is two years from the termination of the rescue operations. - With regard to recovery of compensatory amount in excess of its liability, it is one year from the date of payment of the compensatory amount. - With regard to general average, it is two years from the date of the general average occurrence.
+The time taken for apportionment of general average shall not be included in this limitation period. - With regard to marine insurance contract, it is two years from the date on which the dispute arose. - 24.
+Do the Courts of your country acknowledge wrongful arrest?